-Dielectric material is large used in the manufacturing of capacitors.
+The dielectric material is largely used in the manufacturing of capacitors.
 Dielectric due to their unique capacity for electrical polarization.
-We have already discussed the phenomenon of induced dipole in nonpolar materials and the alignment of the dipole in the polar material.
+We have already discussed the phenomenon of the induced dipole in nonpolar materials and the alignment of the dipole in the polar material.
 The dielectric sample contains a very large number of dipoles distributed throughout its body.
 When subjected to an electric field, the positive end of one dipole sits next to the negative of the neighbouring dipole, the positive end of which sits next to the negative terminal of the other dipole and so on.
 They form a chain of alternating positive and negative polarities throughout the material.

 This also the case with nonpolar materials and this alignment leads to the creation of an electric field.
 This electric field which is set up due to the net dipole moment of the material opposes the external electric field which reduces the electric field built up by a capacitor during charging.
 This means that we can now accumulate more charges to bring back the electric field to its original intensity.
-This means that the capacity of a capacitor is effectively increased by introducing a dielectric medium in between the plates of the capacitor
+This means that the capacity of a capacitor is effectively increased by introducing a dielectric medium between the plates of the capacitor.